DynamoRIO

 Reply to comments individually at the point in the code view where they appear.
 Do not simply reply at the top level, as such comments are more difficult to follow as a conversation thread with context.

-After making changes in response to review comments, commit those changes locally as a new commit on top of your original commit.
-If the reviewer requested changes to the commit message, use a new proposed final commit message as the message for this change commit so that the reviewer can review the new message.
+After making changes in response to review comments, commit those changes locally as a new commit on top of your original commit (do not squash the new changes into the original commit; use separate commits).
+If the reviewer requested changes to the commit message or title, edit those directly in the pull request text boxes as those are what become the final commit message.

 Project members should then push the new commit to the pull request via: